-Under the Annual Incentive Plan, each participant's actual annual cash incentive award is calculated, in part, by reference to a target annual cash incentive award opportunity based on either a percentage of his, her or their annual base salary for the fiscal year or a specified dollar amount, in the case of our executive officers, as determined by the Compensation Committee.
-To set the target annual cash incentive award opportunities of our Named Executive Officers for 2020, the Compensation Committee considered Compensia's competitive market analysis, including a comparison of our Named Executive Officers' target cash incentive award opportunities to those executives holding comparable positions at the companies in our compensation peer group, as well as its own assessment of our 2019 performance and the other factors described in "Elements of Executive Compensation - Base Salary" above.
-The Compensation Committee also considered the appointments of Mr. Trevisan as the Company's President, International and Mr. Zales as the Company's President in January 2020 and February 2019, respectively, as well as their respective additional responsibilities in connection with such roles.
-In February 2020, the Compensation Committee determined to set the target annual cash incentive award opportunities of our Named Executive Officers for 2020 as follows:
+Under the Annual Incentive Plan, each participant's actual annual cash incentive award is calculated, in part, by reference to a target annual cash incentive award opportunity based on either a percentage of the participant's annual base salary for the fiscal year or a specified dollar amount, in the case of our executive officers, as determined by the Compensation Committee.
+To set the target annual cash incentive award opportunities of our Named Executive Officers for 2021, the Compensation Committee considered Compensia's competitive market analysis, including a comparison of our Named Executive Officers' target cash incentive award opportunities to those executives holding comparable positions at the companies in our compensation peer group, as well as its own assessment of our 2020 performance and the other factors described in "Elements of Executive Compensation - Base Salary" above.
+The Compensation Committee also considered the appointments of Mr. Trevisan as the Company's Chief Executive Officer and Mr. Fredo as the Company's Chief Financial Officer in January 2021, as well as their respective additional responsibilities in connection with such roles.
+In February 2021 (or November 2021 in the case of Ms. Sarnoff), the Compensation Committee determined to set the target annual cash incentive award opportunities of our Named Executive Officers for 2021 as follows: